Article 49 of the French Constitution

 Article 49 paragraph 2 outlines a censure spontanée (spontaneous motion of no confidence), as opposed to the following paragraph 49.3, which outlines a motion of no confidence in some way "provoked" by the executive branch.
-Such a motion requires an absolute majority of members to vote for its adoption, and thus this provision changes the burden of proof and forces the Assembléé Nationale to reject the entire administration.
+Such a motion requires an absolute majority of members to vote for its adoption, and thus this provision changes the burden of proof and forces the Assemblée Nationale to reject the entire administration.
 The government cannot be overturned by counting the votes of undecided Assembly members who would simply abstain.
 This paragraph of Article 49 has only come into play once, in 1962 against Georges Pompidou, who then had to resign, but returned to power with newfound support after winning a decisive majority in the ensuing legislative elections.

 Articles 50, 50.1 and 51 relate directly to Article 49, since Article 50 complements 49.2, Article 51 provides technical detail about the implementation of Article 49.3, and 50.1 gives the executive an option for a declaration with an ensuing debate.

-Unlike the subsequent paragraph 49.3, which describes a motion of no confidence that was somehow "provoked" by the executive branch, Article 49, paragraph 2 describes a censure spontanée (spontaneous motion of no confidence).
-This clause shifts the burden of proof and compels the Assembléé Nationale to reject the whole administration because such a resolution needs the support of an absolute majority of members in order to be adopted.
-If members of the Assembly are unsure and would just abstain, their votes cannot be counted to overthrow the government.
-Only once, in 1962, has this clause of Article 49 been invoked against Georges Pompidou, who was forced to step down but later regained power after securing a resounding majority in the subsequent legislative elections.